“ETHICAL BEHAVIOR IS DOING THE RIGHT THING WHEN NO ONE ELSE IS WATCHING- EVEN WHEN DOING THE WRONG THING IS LEGAL.”

 - Most trout over 20″ are female

-- Egg production on larger trout increases exponentially, for example an 11″ trout releases around 3 million eggs a year, and an 18″ trout releases over 17 million eggs annually
+- Egg production on larger trout increases exponentially, for example an 11″ trout releases around 3 million eggs a year, and a 20″ trout releases approximately 20 million eggs annually

 - 20″ trout are approximately 4 years old and are survivors.
 A 20″ trout is very rare.
 It’s estimated that if you start out with 1000 trout at year 0, only 8 trout will remain at year 4.
 Imagine how rare a 28″ trout is?